Maria Wieczorek BSc (Hons) Psych. Adv. Dip. Couns. (MBPsS, MBACP Registered)

 |Face to face counselling:||Yes|

-I have a clinic in Truro and St Austell Monday-Friday evenings.
+I have a clinic in Truro and St Austell Monday-Wednesday evenings.

 Types of client